Yigdal: Opposition to its addition to the liturgy

 Most Hasidic Jews do not recite Yigdal as part of their liturgy, as Isaac Luria reportedly omitted it from his siddur.
-Luria rejected any poem which he dated after the Talmudic era as insufficiently Kabbalistic.
+Luria rejected any poem that he dated after the Talmudic era as insufficiently kabbalistic.
 However, based on the teachings of Isaiah Horowitz, most do consider Yigdal to be a sacred hymn, even if they do not sing it.

 For similar reasons, Syrian Jews omit both Adon Olam and Yigdal at the end of the morning and evening services, but sing them on other occasions (Adon Olam at the end of the Baqashot and Yigdal before Kiddush on Friday night).
 Rabbi Joseph B. Soloveitchik opposed the recitation of Yigdal at the end of prayers, as he saw it as an improper imitation of the Christian custom to recite a catechism at the end of prayers.

 In Christian hymnals

 Yigdal appears in translation in several Christian hymnals.
-The hymn The God of Abraham Praise written by Thomas Olivers around 1770 is based on one of the traditional melodies for Yigdal, the words are recognizable as a paraphrase of it.
+The hymn The God of Abraham Praise, written by Thomas Olivers around 1770, is based on one of the traditional melodies for Yigdal; the words are recognizable as a paraphrase of it.
 As originally printed in John Wesley's Hymnbook for the use of Christians of all Denominations in 1785, it was very Christianized.

-In the late 19th century, Rabbi Max Landsberg and Rev. Newton M. Mann (Unitarian) produced a new translation of Yigdal, known as Praise To the Living God.
-This first appeared in the Union Hymnal (Reform Jewish).
-This translation, while far less Christianized than the Olivers version, has been used in many Christian hymnals, although some contain hybrids of the Olivers and the Landsberg-Mann texts and have confusing attributions.

-All Christian versions stick closely to the melody known as "Leoni", collected from Hazzan Myer Lyon at the Great Synagogue of London in 1770, although the meters printed in different hymnals differ considerably.
+In the late 19th century, Rabbi Max Landsberg and Unitarian minister Newton M. Mann produced a new translation of Yigdal known as Praise To the Living God.
+This first appeared in the Reform Jewish Union Hymnal.
+This translation, while far less Christianized than the Olivers version, has been used in many Christian hymnals (although some contain hybrids of the Olivers and the Landsberg-Mann texts and have confusing attributions).
+All Christian versions stick closely to the melody known as "Leoni", collected from Hazzan Myer Lyon at the Great Synagogue of London in 1770, but the meters printed in different hymnals differ considerably.